 Discover if auditing is the right career path for you with a free Forage job simulation.

 What Is the Auditing Process?

 Each audit is slightly different — no two clients are the same, so the exact process for one client may differ from another.
 However, audits generally follow a four-step process: research and planning, fieldwork, summarizing and reporting, and follow-up.
 In an audit, the term client describes the company or individual being audited, regardless of the audit type.

 Research and Planning

-In this stage, auditors will notify the client about the audit and explain the general plan.
-The auditor will also begin gathering information about the client, such as their internal control design — how the company operates and what risk areas exist.
+In this stage, auditors notify the client about the audit and explain the general plan.
+The auditor also begins gathering information about the client, such as their internal control design — how the company operates and what risk areas exist.

-The auditor and relevant client employees meet often so the client can understand what is happening and the auditor can get a clear picture of the company as a whole.
+Meetings between the auditor and relevant client employees help the client understand what’s happening and give the auditor a clear picture of the company as a whole.

 Fieldwork involves diving deep into a client’s documentation.
-The auditor will test these documents to make sure the information is correct and that the company’s system for recording and reporting transactions (and its internal control design) is working correctly.
+The auditor tests these documents to make sure the information is correct and that the company’s system for recording and reporting transactions (and its internal control design) is working correctly.

-Some of the key documents looked at include:
+Some of the key documents auditors review include:

 - Financial statements like balance sheets and cash flow statements